gevent/gevent/docs/loop_impls.rst

 in the library and the ecosystem, there are some limitations and differences in the way gevent behaves using libuv compared to libev.

-- libuv support is not available in the manylinux wheels uploaded to PyPI.
-The manylinux specification requires glibc 2.5, while libuv requires glibc 2.12.
-Install from source to access libuv on Linux (e.g., pip's ``--no-binary`` option).

 - Timers (such as ``gevent.sleep`` and ``gevent.Timeout``) only
   support a resolution of 1ms (in practice, it's closer to 1.5ms).
   Attempting to use something smaller will automatically increase it